-The 17 Colombia books by expats we look at cover a number of topics.
-One looks at Colombian Spanish, one looks at Colombian coffee, one looks at the birds of Colombia, some are travel guides, some are historical, some have a lighter side and one is a children’s book.
+The 20 Colombia books by expats we look at in this article cover a number of topics.
+One looks at Colombian Spanish, one looks at the birds of Colombia, one looks at Colombian coffee, some are travel guides, some are historical, some have a lighter side and one is a children’s book.

 Top Non-Travel Colombia Books by Expats

 In this article, we look first at several non-travel Colombia books by expats followed by Colombia travel guide books.
 We include only books written by expats about Colombia in this article.

 Also, we didn’t include general South America books that have a Colombia section.
 These books are all Colombia specific.
 In addition, we didn’t include all Colombia books by expats, as this is a curated list.